shaunc44/neighborhood-map/README.md

 -----------------------------------------------------------------
 #####INSTALLATION
-Open index.html in your favorite web browser, such as FireFox or Chrome, or you can check out the
+Open index.html in your favorite web browser, such as Firefox or Chrome, or you can check out the
 [Burlington Map](http://shaunc44.github.io/neighborhood-map/) to see the live website.
 Cheers!